 It’s hard to see why it was so big.
 All the tracks above have their critics (me amongst them), but they’re catchy, to some extent.
 Martino’s track is a maudlin, melancholy piece of pop-opera (popera?) in which he shows off his vocal range to a doomy string-laden backing.
 The tune is forgotten as soon as the track ends, but to a country still suffering trauma from a terrible war, it clearly had some appeal.

 Martino continued to have success into the 70s, and played Johnny Fontane in The Godfather (1972), he also sang the theme tune, Speak Softly Love.
+He was still performing in 2004 to packed concert halls.
+Al Martino died of a heart attack in 2009, aged 82.

 Weeks at number 1: 9 (14 November 1952-15 January 1953)